dcblogdev/laravel-microsoft-graph/docs/v3/msgraph/filesystem.md

 Storage::disk('msgraph')->directories();
 ```

-See [The PHP Framework For Web Artisans](https://laravel.com/docs/10.x/filesystem) for more details on using Laravel file storage.
+See [https://laravel.com/docs/10.x/filesystem](https://laravel.com/docs/10.x/filesystem) for more details on using Laravel file storage.